Rayuga22/Rayuga22/README.md

 - 👋 Hi, I’m Tejas Chaudhari
-- 👀 I’m interested in computer programming languages,game devlopment,app development,web development and solidity.
+- 👀 I’m interested in Computer Programming languages , Game Devlopment , App Development , Web Development and Solidity.
-- 🌱 I’m currently pursuing electrical engineering.
+- 🌱 I’m currently pursuing Electrical Engineering.
-- ❤️  My skills are programming in c,c++ languages and data structure and algorithms and I am an Esports athelete.
+- ❤️  My skills are Programming in C,C++ languages and Data Structure and Algorithms and also I am an Esports Athelete.
-- 💞️ I’m looking to collaborate with IT companies and software development companies.
+- 💞️ I’m looking to collaborate with IT Companies and Software Development Companies.
 - 📫 You can reach me through my gmail account- gamingrayuga@gmail.com

 <!---